 5. Drop the batter in teaspoonfuls and bake for about 8 - 10 minutes.

 6. When done, leave in baking tray for 5 minutes then place on a cooling rack until cool.
-Enjoy with a nice cold glass of milk or a cup of coffee!

 We'd love to hear from you and what you thought of our post.
 Did you make any changes or add some other goodies?
 Let us know in the comments below.
 Thanks for reading and happy cooking!